 ii Nazi-looted art and cultural property

-Another recent development concerning art misappropriated during the Nazi era involves the Foreign Sovereign Immunities Act (FSIA).30 Under US law, foreign states and their agencies and instrumentalities are immune from jurisdiction in a US court unless certain exceptions apply, which are set forth in the FSIA.
+In contrast, many museums and other art institutions outside the US are owned by the state.
+As a result, the Foreign Sovereign Immunities Act (FSIA) is often invoked in cases concerning art misappropriated during the Nazi era.20 Under US law, foreign states and their agencies and instrumentalities are immune from jurisdiction in a US court unless certain exceptions apply, which are set forth in the FSIA.
 Since its enactment in 1976, these exceptions have been used as a basis for jurisdiction over foreign sovereigns being sued in the United States.

-This petition sets forth issues of exceptional importance to Nazi-looted art cases brought in the US against foreign sovereigns and their agencies or instrumentalities.
-In particular, the parties dispute whether property taken by a foreign state from its own nationals during the course of genocide, in this case the Holocaust, constitutes a 'taking' for purposes of the FSIA.
-Germany argues that a violation of the 'international law of takings' only addresses when a state has taken property from another state's national.
-Respondents, on the other hand, argue that any 'genocidal thefts' violate international law.
+In its brief to the Supreme Court, Germany posed, inter alia, the following question: whether the expropriation exception 'provides jurisdiction over claims that a foreign state violated international human-rights law by taking property from its own national within its own borders, even though such claims do not implicate the established customary international law addressing states' expropriation of property'.23 The parties disputed whether property taken by a foreign state from its own nationals during the course of genocide, in this case the Holocaust, constituted a 'taking' for purposes of the FSIA.
+Germany argued that a violation of the 'international law of takings' only addresses when a state has taken property from another state's national.
+Respondents, on the other hand, argued that any 'genocidal thefts' violate international law.

-In the second case, Republic of Hungary v.
-Simon,34 survivors of the Holocaust in Hungary filed suit against the Republic of Hungary and Magyar Államvasutak Zrt, Hungary's state-owned railway company, seeking compensation for the seizure of property that was allegedly taken as part of the Hungarian government's genocidal campaign.
-Before the Supreme Court is the question of whether the doctrine of international comity may apply where jurisdiction otherwise exists under the FSIA.
-Both cases were argued on 7 December 2020.
+A second case involving the FSIA, Republic of Hungary v.
+Simon,24 was before the Supreme Court at the same time as the Philipp case.
+In Simon, survivors of the Holocaust in Hungary filed suit against the Republic of Hungary and Magyar Államvasutak Zrt, Hungary's state-owned railway company, seeking compensation for the seizure of property that was allegedly taken as part of the Hungarian government's genocidal campaign.
+In relevant part, Hungary petitioned the Supreme Court for certiorari on the question of whether the doctrine of international comity may apply where jurisdiction otherwise exists under the FSIA.

-A recent forfeiture claim illustrates the application of this statute.
-On 18 May 2020, the US government filed a complaint for the civil forfeiture of the Gilgamesh Dream Tablet, which was purchased by Hobby Lobby Stores, Inc (Hobby Lobby) for donation to or display at the Museum of the Bible.37 The government's complaint states that property is considered 'stolen' pursuant to 19 USC Section 1595a and the NSPA 'if it was taken without official authorisation from a foreign country whose laws establish state ownership of such cultural property'.38 In the case of the Tablet, it was alleged to have been removed from Iraq in contravention of the country's patrimony law; therefore, it would constitute stolen property subject to civil forfeiture.39
+A recent forfeiture claim illustrates the application of these statutes.
+On 18 May 2020, the US government filed a complaint for the civil forfeiture of the Gilgamesh Dream Tablet, which was purchased by Hobby Lobby Stores, Inc (Hobby Lobby) for donation to or display at the Museum of the Bible.28 The government's complaint explained that property is considered 'stolen' pursuant to 19 USC Section 1595a and the NSPA 'if it was taken without official authorisation from a foreign country whose laws establish state ownership of such cultural property'.29 In the case of the Tablet, it was alleged to have been removed from Iraq in contravention of the country's patrimony law; therefore, it would constitute stolen property subject to civil forfeiture.

 iii Limitation periods